 Celebrating American Business Women

-National American Business Women’s Day honors and reflects on the contributions and accomplishments of the millions of women in the workforce and millions of business owners in the U.S. The annual celebration is held on September 22 and was officially recognized by congressional proclamation in 1983 and again in 1986, but NJM celebrates women in business every day of the year.
+NJM celebrates women in business every day of the year, but there’s also a dedicated day of recognition for all the women who keep their companies running day in and day out.
+National American Business Women’s Day honors the contributions and accomplishments of the millions of women participating in or owning businesses in the U.S. The annual celebration is held on September 22 and was officially recognized by congressional proclamation in 1983 and again in 1986.

-As Forbes suggested, executive positions at large firms are predominantly held by men.
+Women have taken strides toward greater representation in the workforce in recent years.
+Yet executive positions at large firms are predominantly held by men.
 In 2018, only 22 women held CEO positions at Fortune 500 companies.
-Nearly 47% of U.S. workers are women, according the U.S. Department of Labor, yet less than 5%t of the nation’s most powerful companies are led by women.
+Nearly 47% of U.S. workers are women, according the U.S. Department of Labor, yet less than 5% of the nation’s most powerful companies are led by women.

 The Boom of Women Business Owners